Alexpert/Chroma/README.md

   section naming what the renderer cannot do and what each limitation looks like on screen
 - [documents/architecture.md](documents/architecture.md) — the three stages, the project
   split, and why the boundaries sit where they do
+- [documents/code-generation.md](documents/code-generation.md) — why each scene is compiled to
+  its own GLSL rather than interpreted, and what the generated code looks like
+- [documents/gpu-backends.md](documents/gpu-backends.md) — how large a scene the driver will compile, everything tried against that ceiling and what each attempt measured, and how the fragment and compute paths are built from one shader body
 - [documents/implementation.md](documents/implementation.md) — per-file notes and a
   symptom-to-cause pitfalls table
 - [documents/roadmap.md](documents/roadmap.md) — iterations and what comes after